COVID-19 Information (British Museum)

 - There is level access throughout this area.

-- Clear directional signage is provided in this area.
+- Clear directional signage is not provided in this area.

 - There is a good colour contrast between some walls and the floor in this area.